 The book A Beautiful Mind, published in 1998, is an unauthorized biography of the Nobel Prize-winning economist and mathematician John Forbes Nash, Jr.

-Written by Syliva Nasar, professor of journalism at Colombia University, USA, the book generally receive very positive reviews, and won the National Book Critics Circle Award for a biography in 1998.
-The book was also one of three final nominees for the Pulitzer Prize for Biography or Autobiography in 1999, but lost to Lindbergh by A. Scott Berg.
+Written by Sylvia Nasar, professor of journalism at Colombia University, USA, the book generally receives very positive reviews and won the National Book Critics Circle Award for biography in 1998.
+The book was also one of three final nominees for the Pulitzer Prize for Biography or Autobiography in 1999 but lost to Lindbergh by A. Scott Berg.

 Not only the critics but also the book-buying public showed a strong interest in A Beautiful Mind and it appeared on the New York Times Bestseller List for biographies.

 The book served as inspiration for the 2001 film A Beautiful Mind, directed by Ron Howard and starring Russell Crowe and Jennifer Connelly in the roles of John Forbes Nash, Jr and his wife Alicia Nash.
 This film went on to win several awards, including Best Picture and Best Adapted Screenplay at the 74th Academy Awards.

 Short facts about the book A Beautiful Mind

 |Full title||A Beautiful Mind: a Biography of John Forbes Nash, Jr., Winner of the Nobel Prize in Economics, 1994|

 |Media type||Print (Hardcover, paperback)|